pinpoint-apm/pinpoint-apm.github.io/documents/new-inspector.md

   - inspectorStatApp: This table stores application inspector data.
 - Refer to the [github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/inspector-module/inspector-collector/src/main/pinot) for table schema and configuration settings.

-## 2.3 Configure and Run Pinpoint Batch, Web, and Collector with New Inspector
+## 2.3 Configure and Run Pinpoint Collector, Web, and Batch with New Inspector
 - **Related options and settings are already enabled by default, so there is no need to modify any settings from what is provided in our github repository.**
 - When upgrading from Pinpoint version below 3.0 to version 3.0.0 or above, some of the options may be missing in the configuration properties files you have been using.
 Please refer to the related configurations in the following section to check if any changes are needed in your settings.